-Please complete and return to the Company Secretary who will acknowledge receipt and explain the complaints process.
+Please complete and return to $\underline{info@theroselandmat}$ who will acknowledge receipt and explain the complaints process.

 Your Name

 Student's name

 Child's school

 Your relationship to the student (if relevant)

 Address

 Telephone number (day)

 Telephone number (evening)

-Diagon give by inflatelle of your complete

 Please give brief details of your complaint

 What action, if any, have you already taken to try to resolve your complaint?
 Please confirm the steps you have taken to resolve your complaint at Stage 1 of the policy (Who did you speak to and what was their response?)

 What actions do you feel might resolve the problem at this stage?
 Are you attaching any paperwork?
-If so, please give details

-Signature (Complainant) Date
+If so, please give details Signature (Complainant) Date Print name